-Convocation is required for all students enrolled the following programs:
+Convocation (CORE 500-01) is a program requirement for all students enrolled in the following programs:

-Convocation is not required for students in the following programs, but may be taken optionally and counted toward the two-unit core experience requirement:
+Convocation is not required for students in the following programs, but may be taken optionally:

 If you have any questions regarding your Convocation requirement, please contact your advisor.